 I think the most important point of this post is that something needs to change.
 We need to help our fellow human beings.

 I wanted to write about something glorifying the nomad life, to show you pretty pictures of wonderful sunsets and the flora and fauna of the desert southwest United States.
-I want to show you happy videos of me triumphing over nature and hardship and making it despite the difficulty.
+I wanted to show you happy videos of me triumphing over nature and hardship and making it despite the difficulty.

 But the reality is, living the nomad life isn’t all fun and wonder.
 Life is hard.
 Things are unfair, and if you whine about it people call you weak, they look down on you, they ridicule you.
 They do this because they are fearful of failure and they fear being in that position.
 It’s human nature.

 So far in the 3 short weeks I’ve been a nomad I’ve run out of gas, money, food, water, (multiple times) and then I got sick with a bad case of bronchitis which put me in the ER looking for relief and treatment before it turned to something worse.
 I had a fever, sweats, dealt with frost in my Jeep while temps below plummeted below freezing into the teens.
 The harsh temperature fluctuations and weather are hard on my 44 year old body, and I’m finding out that getting in and out of my Jeep is not as easy as it used to be.
 I’m not as young and nimble as I used to be.
 I’m also out of shape, not eating right and broke.
 As of the writing of this post I’m selling my Nikon DSLR so I can have money for food and gas and water.
 Yes, water costs money out here.
 I could find free water out of spigots beside gas stations and at rest areas and other places, but I’m picky where I get my drinking water.
-I’d rather pay $0.10 to $0.20 per gallon for filter clean potable drinking water.
+I’d rather pay $0.10 to $0.20 per gallon for filtered clean potable drinking water.